-This enables staff, associate & postgraduate research student account holders to access Internet resources other than web eg to remotely access an external server or run software that uses a non-web protocol to access an Internet server.
+This enables UOW account holders to access Internet resources other than just websites, such as remotely accessing an external server or to run software that uses a non-web protocols.

 Border Authentication FAQ